 The IRL-SG is simple and portable, with only 6 parameters and only one type of agent.
-It predicts average cooperation in a session by using a simulation to model the effect of learning on play in the initial round of each supergame, holding the strategy at non-initial round fixed.
 The model lets us capture the effect of playing more supergames on average cooperation, so that we can predict what average cooperation rates would be with longer lab sessions.
+The IRL-SG model is also better at extrapolating and predicting cooperation in new treatments than model-free algorithms such as ML.
+All the model-free algorithms we considered are worse both at across treatments and at extrapolating the effect of longer sessions, and each is significantly worse in at least one of these tasks.

-Our results show that the main way $\Delta^{RD}$ influences cooperation rates is through its effect on the probability of cooperation in the initial round of a match.
-Initial cooperation is positively reinforced when $\Delta^{RD} > .15$ , so in these games the probability of cooperating in the initial round increases over the course of a session.
-Initial cooperation is negatively reinforced when $\Delta^{RD} < 0$ , so here initial cooperation rates drift down.
-For intermediate values of $\Delta^{RD}$ , a participant's overall payoff is about the same regardless of how they play in the initial round, which is why in these games initial cooperation rates stay roughly constant throughout a session.
+Our analysis shows that one does not need to model variation in non-initial play to accurately predict average cooperation rates or the population's time path of cooperation, because the primary determinant of cooperation rates is whether players cooperate or defect at the start of a new relationship.
+Moreover, the main way Δ^{RD} influences cooperation rates is through its effect on the probability of cooperation in the initial round of a match.
+Initial cooperation is positively reinforced when $\Delta^{RD} > .15$, so in these games the probability of cooperating in the initial round increases over the course of a session.
+Initial cooperation is negatively reinforced when $\Delta^{RD} < 0$, so here initial cooperation rates drift down.
+For intermediate values of Δ^{RD} , a participant's overall payoff is about the same regardless of how they play in the initial round, which is why in these games initial cooperation rates stay roughly constant throughout a session.

-In addition to explaining the influence of $\Delta^{RD}$ , the IRL-SG also captures the influence of additional determinants of cooperation, such as the composition of $\Delta^{RD}$ : It matters how a given $\Delta^{RD}$ is achieved.
-In particular, different values of (g-l) have different implications for the same $\Delta^{RD}$ , and moreover the sign of the effect depends on the magnitude of $\Delta^{RD}$ .
-While there is not enough data to directly test these effects, it is a likely explanation to why the IRL-SG predicts cooperation better than just OLS on $\Delta^{RD}$ .
+In addition to explaining the influence of Δ^{RD} , the IRL-SG captures the influence of additional determinants of cooperation, such as the composition of Δ^{RD} : It matters how a given Δ^{RD} is achieved.
+In particular, different values of (g - l) have different implications for the same Δ^{RD} , and moreover the sign of the effect depends on the magnitude of Δ^{RD} .
+While there is not enough data to directly test these effects, it is a likely explanation to why the IRL-SG predicts cooperation better than just OLS on Δ^{RD} .